comstyle/SharpNL/readme.md

 > At the moment, there is no published version, the port seems to be going well but I don't have any ETA for the first release.
 So be patient =)

+So far the project has ~14,199 lines of code and counting...

 ## Goals

 > Implement the best library of natural language processing in C#, which means: